sssssqew/react-boilerplate/README.md

-# react boilerplate
+# react boilerplate with webpack 5 and babel

 ```
-webpack5 setting for react or vanila javascript

 npm install
 npm start
 ```